$\infty$-Dold-Kan correspondence via representation theory

 \section{\texorpdfstring{$\infty$}{infinity}-Dold-Kan correspondence via representation theory}

 In this section we aim to explain a connection between representation theory and homotopy theory.
-Indeed, Theorem \ref{maineq}, which arises as an enhancement of an equivalence in representation theory, is actually also the enhancement of a fundamental result in homotopy theory such as the Dold-Kan correspondence.
-In particular, we will see how the equivalence in Theorem \ref{maineq} is, at the level of derivators, the bounded version of the equivalence obtained by Ariotta in \cite[Theorem~4.7]{ariotta}, which is a reformulation of the $\infty$-Dold-Kan correspondence.
-To be able to compare Theorem \ref{maineq} and \cite[Theorem~4.7]{ariotta} we will need the construction of the coherent Auslander-Reiten quiver developed by Groth and {\v S}{\v t}ov{\'\i}{\v c}ek in \cite{[3]} which we present in Subsection \ref{reprth} together with his connection to Theorem \ref{maineq}.
+Indeed, Theorem \ref{maineq}, which arises as an enhancement of an equivalence in representation theory, is actually also the enhancement of a fundamental result in homotopy theory, the so-called Dold-Kan correspondence.
+In particular, in the language of derivators, Theorem \ref{maineq} corresponds to a bounded version of the equivalence obtained by Ariotta in \cite[Theorem~4.7]{ariotta} which is a reformulation of the $\infty$-Dold-Kan correspondence.
+To be able to compare the two statements we use the construction of the coherent Auslander-Reiten quiver developed by Groth and {\v S}{\v t}ov{\'\i}{\v c}ek in \cite{[3]}.
+This construction is illustrated in Subsection \ref{reprth}, together with its connection to Theorem \ref{maineq}.